Cmoen11/BuffBot/README.md

 2. You'll also need to install the Discord API wrapper.
 Do this by run the following command. python3 -m pip install -U https://github.com/Rapptz/discord.py/archive/master.zip#egg=discord.py[voice]
 3. Download the zipped project
-4. Open main.py in your favorite text-editor
-5. Locate last row at bot.run('')
+4. Rename the folder named `botconfig_example` to `botconfig`
-6. Inside '' write your bot token, this you'll get from [Discord development page](https://discordapp.com/developers/applications/me/) You'll need to create a new application and add a bot to recive your bot token.
+5. Open `botconfig/__init__.py` and insert your bot's token into the `token` variable, this you'll get from [Discord development page](https://discordapp.com/developers/applications/me/).
+You'll need to create a new application and add a bot to recive your bot token.
 7. Save the file and open your terminal
-8. navigate to your bot-files and write `Pyhton3 main.py`
+8. navigate to your bot-files and write `python3 main.py`

 <br><br>
 ## Commands